The official site of the Western Dakota Association

 Beulah joined the WDA in a few fall sports in 1998 and then joined as full members 1999.
 Rising student enrollment forced the school to move up from Class B. Beulah would return to Class B competition in the fall of 2006.

-In 2006, under a directive by the NDHSAA, Jamestown was realigned in the West Region for all activities, and thus rejoined the WDA.
+In 2006, under a directive of the NDHSAA, Jamestown was realigned in the West Region for all activities, and thus, rejoined the WDA as a full member.

 Devils Lake-Cando, an associate member in boys hockey, would move to the EDC/East Region, starting in 2006.
 Jamestown’s football program would return to the EDC for one season in 2009 to create balance among the two AAA football leagues.
 The Blue Jays would return to the WDA in 2010 after Fargo Davies opened and began play in the EDC.

 Minot Bishop Ryan would play its final seasons as an independent tennis program in 2009-10.
-The Lions would eventually enter a co-op with Minot.
+The Lions would eventually enter a co-op with Minot High.
 Bishop Ryan would join the WDA as an associate member in girls softball.
-Conference membership has remained at nine for the past several years, but expansion is on the horizon.
+Conference membership remained at nine for the past several years, but expansion was on the horizon.

-Bismarck Legacy joined the conference in 2014 and quickly enjoyed success in number of sports.
-In the fall of 2018, Watford City will begin competing as a full WDA member.
-The Wolves previously have competed in Class B. Rising population in Western N.D. and have meant increased student enrollment in many places, including Watford City.
+Bismarck Legacy joined the WDA in 2014 and quickly enjoyed success in number of sports.
+In the fall of 2018, Watford City began competing as a full WDA member.
+The Wolves previously have competed in Class B. Rising population in Western N.D. has contributed to a rise in student enrollment in many places, including Watford City.
 The Wolves have enjoyed success in many activities throughout its history, most notably in football where it has won multiple state titles.

 Sports offerings increase